-In 1998 she retired from freelance journalism to become an activist against human trafficking and slavery.
+Lucia Mann is an activist against human trafficking and slavery.
 Her mission is intensely personal, especially since learning her birth mother was a sex slave and she, herself, experienced a similar fate when she was young.

 Novelist Lucia Mann is an inspirational writer and social activist.
 Her books and writings are recognized internationally, and she is well known as one of the leading advocates for the abolition of human trafficking and slavery.

 Her books and writings are relevant and often shocking, but they shine an important light on this ongoing worldwide crisis.

 To find out more about Lucia’s books, which include Beside An Ocean of Sorrow, Rented Silence, and the newly released Africa’s Unfinished Symphony, visit Lucia’s online store.

 AUTHOR LUCIA MANN NOMINATED BY THE KOOTENAY LIBRARY FEDERATION

 Congratulations to Author Lucia Mann with her Nomination by the Kootenay Library Federation!
 Visit Kootenay Library Federation online at www.obok.ca

 Lucia Mann - 2011 Bronze Award Winner of CBC Book Awards